Soundtrap/Spotify

 03

-These initiatives, spanning multiple quarters, resulted in an increase in collaboration requests, studio engagement metrics along with an increase in the NPS.
-It was a necessary update that keeps Soundtrap relevant today.
+These initiatives, spanning multiple quarters, resulted in a 30% increase in a collaboration requests, studio engagement metrics along with positive NPS.
+It also boosted conversion rates and annual revenue by making Soundtrap a reliable collaborative music production studio.